Business Inheritance Tax Relief: How to Protect Your Business from a 40% Tax Bill

 Potential Pitfalls to Avoid

-- Mixing trading and investment: Businesses earning too much from rent or stocks may lose BPR status.
+- Mixing trading and investment: Businesses earning too much from rent, dividends from portfolio investments, or holding surplus cash may lose BPR status entirely — not just on the investment portion, but on the whole business.

-- Unclear succession plans: Ambiguity in ownership transfer can trigger disputes and tax exposure.
+- Unclear succession plans: Ambiguity in ownership transfer can trigger disputes between family members, business partners, and HMRC — creating delays and tax exposure at the worst possible time.

 UK Legislation Governing Business Inheritance Tax Relief